ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Why L.brEg Should Read Newspa
-pers.
 It is a great mistake in female ed­
 ucation to keep a young, lady&#x27;s time and
 attention devoted to only .fashionable lit­
 erature of the day.
 If you would Tqoalily